Modal Cobalt-8 | 150 custom sounds

-(patches compatible with desktop / rack & keyboard, OS ver 2.0 and higher)
+Patches compatible with 8m & 8x, OS ver 2.0 and higher.

 Via Instant Buy & Download: